huggingface/hub-docs/tasks/src/text-to-video/about.md

 ### Content format conversion
 Text-to-video models can be used to generate videos from long-form text, including blog posts, articles, and text files.
 Text-to-video models can be used to create educational videos that are more engaging and interactive.
 An example of this is creating a video that explains a complex concept from an article.

-### Disaster Relief and Safety Protocols
-Text-to-video models can be used to generate videos that show people how to stay safe during a hurricane or how to find food and water after a natural disaster.

 ### Voice-overs and Speech
 Text-to-video models can be used to create an AI newscaster to deliver daily news, or for a film-maker to create a short film or a music video.